Daily readings

 Monday, December 14, 2026

 Saint John of the Cross, Priest and Doctor.
 Advent.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint John of the Cross, Priest and Doctor